markglenn/mediacenter/README.md

 mediacenter is a vagrant setup to build a media center server.

-The server contains everything needed to manage automatic downloads.
+The server contains everything needed to manage automatic downloads and streaming to multiple clients simultaneously.

 Includes the following services: